-LC{50} or lethal concentration - the numerical limit or concentration of a test material mixed in water that is lethal to fifty percent (50%) of the aquatic organisms exposed to the test material for a period of ninety-six (96) hours.
+$LC{50}$ or lethal concentration - the numerical limit or concentration of a test material mixed in water that is lethal to fifty percent (50%) of the aquatic organisms exposed to the test material for a period of ninety-six (96) hours.

-Load or Loading - the total quantity of a pollutant in a given period of time, e.g., pounds of a pollutant per day.
+Load or Loading - the total quantity of a pollutant in a given period of time.